fingerprintjs/fingerprintjs-pro-ios/README.md

 1. Add `FingerprintJSPro` as a dependency (drag and drop the .xcframework file into your Xcode project)

-2. Obtain a public API key from [FingerprintJS Dashboard](https://dashboard.fingerprint.com)
+2. Obtain a public API key from [Fingerprint Dashboard](https://dashboard.fingerprint.com)

 3. Use the library to interface with our service and get a `visitorId`